Feeling stuck in old patterns?

 • identify how you respond to threat and what you perceive as threatening

-• set healthy boundaries and know your energy is going and why
+• set healthy boundaries (internal and external)

-• break co-dependent dynamics that result from poor boundaries and low self esteem
+• break codependent dynamics that result from poor boundaries and low self esteem

 • incorporate self care practices in your daily routine